ducktalez/plagih/README.md

 - SendlingGP
 ...is a genetic programming framework.
 - It is specialized on fast and efficient evaluation (faster than KarooGP) and especially introduces the concept of familiarity.

+## Paper ideas
+- unified mathematics as performance improvement for gp
+- cluster-based evolution of subpopulations
+- Recombining if cases in
+- Genetic Backpropagation

+## Intro

 compared to other gp frameworks, this one provides the opportunity to use human written code as basis for the gp-process.